Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Evaluation

 \paragraph{Network traffic.} To mimic realistic traffic conditions, we use a one-hour trace collected at Equinix Chicago in 2016~\cite{caida2016}.
 The selected trace is a traffic capture available upon request from the CAIDA's website (20160121).
 Throughout the trace, the throughput remains relatively constant, with an average rate of approximately 10 Gbps.
-In our analysis, we use packets per second (PPS) to express traffic load rather than Gbps, as \sysname{} processes only packet headers, making its performance independent of payload size.
 The trace's rate fluctuates between 1 MPPS and 1.2 MPPS.
-To simulate varying traffic rates in our experiments, we adjust the inter-packet time using TRex.
+To simulate different traffic rates in our experiments, we adjust the inter-packet time using TRex.
 As with the experiment discussed in Section~\ref{sec:context}, we use three different traffic profiles: noon, evening, and night.
 The noon profile is used as the base profile, with the evening profile scaled by a factor of 1.6 and the night profile scaled by a factor of 0.2.
-Note that there are random gaps in the trace of approximately 1 second, likely due to artifacts during capture.
+Note that the trace contains intermittent gaps of approximately one second.
+Although the exact origin of these gaps is unknown, they may be caused by artifacts introduced during data capture or anonymization.
+They were retained in our dataset.
+This decision was made to reflect realistic and potentially adverse conditions, under which ~\sysname{} continues to perform robustly.